dqxiu/KAssess/readme.md

 ```

 ## Prepare Data for Knowledge Assessment
-We release the code for our data preprocessing in the following.
-If you only use the preprocess data for knowledge assessment, just download the data from the google drive link above and skip this section.
+We have released the code for our data preprocessing below.
+If you only intend to use the preprocessed data for knowledge assessment, you can simply download the data from the Google Drive link provided above and skip this section.

 ### 1. knowledge source
 We utilize T-REx knowledge graph as our primary source of symbolic knowledge.
 T-REx comprises 11 million triples that are aligned with 3.09 million Wikipedia abstracts; its quality is validated by extensive crowdsourcing evaluation.